zalando/zalando-howto-open-source/README.md

 CLAs that are safe: Oracle, Apache.

 ####Google Projects
-For typical CLAs, we are safe — but ask our legal team (guild can provide their contact info) to double-check whenever you’re in doubt.
+For typical CLAs, we are safe — but ask our legal team (guild can provide their contact info) to double-check whenever you're in doubt.